-- We updated the accreditations on the front cover that apply to the Plan. - We clarified how Network benefit levels will be applied when a member involuntarily receives services from a Non-network provider. - We clarified that all preventive care services required under the Affordable Care Act, and that all USPSTF recommended services with a rating of "A" or "B", are covered by the Plan. - We clarified the wording that describes when a member is eligible for breastfeeding equipment benefits. - We added a specific benefit reference to clarify the existence of coverage for dilated retinal eye exams. - We clarified that non-routine foot care services are covered benefits. - We clarified coverage of tobacco cessation drugs. - We updated descriptions within Prescription drug benefits to clarify and more accurately reflect the Plan's administrative procedures. - We updated language regarding the Plan's right of reimbursement and subrogation. - We clarified coordinating benefits with Medicare Part D. See Section 9. - We updated two definitions to reflect a previously clarified standard/criteria for determining Plan approval of precertification requests.
-See definitions for Inpatient care and Observation care, Section 10. - We added a definition for "Infertility" to the definitions section of the Plan brochure.
+- We updated the accreditations on the front cover that apply to the Plan. - We clarified how Network benefits levels will be applied when a member involuntarily receives services from a Non-network provider. - We clarified that all preventive care services required under the Affordable Care Act, and that all USPSTF recommended services with a rating of "A" or "B", are covered by the Plan. - We clarified the wording that describes when a member is eligible for breastfeeding equipment benefits. - We added a specific benefit reference to clarify the existence of coverage for dilated retinal eye exams. - We clarified that non-routine foot care services are covered benefits. - We clarified coverage of tobacco cessation drugs. - We updated descriptions within Prescription drug benefits to clarify and more accurately reflect the Plan's administrative procedures. - We corrected a previously omitted benefit level for prescribed preventive care drugs/devices obtained through the Plans mail order drug program, and removed an erroneous note in the benefit description for women's contraceptive devices. - We updated language regarding the Plan's right of reimbursement and subrogation. - We clarified coordinating benefits with Medicare Part D. See Section 9. - We updated two definitions to reflect a previously clarified standard/criteria for determining Plan approval of precertification requests.
+See definitions for Inpatient care and Observation care, Section 10. - We added a definition for "infertility" to the definitions section of the Plan brochure.
 See Section 10.